jstitch/st_roguelike/README.md

 Because I spent most of the time until now to program a kind-of framework for easy development (at least for myself).

-The frameworkd still has a lot of pending work to do, but at least it now can support some game logic development without messing around too much with details about UI or game engine.
+The framework still has a lot of pending work to do, but at least it now can support some game logic development without messing around too much with details about UI or game engine.